 Media: There has been great investigative reporting, and it is clear that federal employees are providing information that is allowing the public to understand what is happening to their government.
 But too often, the framing of the stories reverts to bothsidesing the law or constitution.
 Every headline that does not say “illegal” or “unconstitutional” is a failure to convey to the public the stakes of what is going on.
 To do otherwise is an editorial choice to normalize the abnormal.
 More of this please:

 Congress: Hold hearings to put DOGE and other officials under oath.
 Call them to account for trying to evade basic records and security processes.
 Stand with government employees in public.
-Hold public events that add salience to the fights (as some Democratic lawmakers did by going to US AID).
+Hold public events that add salience to the fights (as some Democratic lawmakers did by going to USAID).

 The Success of the Shock And Awe is Tenuous